-Contractual (administrative) denials are not considered adverse determinations or actions.
+Contractual (administrative) denials are not considered Adverse Benefit Determinations or actions.
 As a result, contracted providers have complaint rights, which include, but are not limited to:

 - Denials for failure to obtain prior authorization. - Denials for failure to notify Superior of a hospital admission within stated time frames.